MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/offering-csa-star-self-assessment.md

 **Why is the CSA STAR Self-Assessment important?**

 It enables CSPs to document compliance with CSA published best practices in a transparent manner.
-Self-assessment reports are publicly available, thereby helping cloud customers gain visibility into the security practices of CSPs, as well as compare various CSPs using the same baseline.
+Self-assessment reports are publicly available, thereby helping cloud customers gain visibility into the security practices of CSPs, and compare various CSPs using the same baseline.

 **Which CSA STAR levels of assurance have Microsoft business cloud services attained?**